twitchard/twitchard.github.io/README.md

 #### Favors

 When you are able to help the RJM system with a problem it has described to you, you may offer to perform a favor.
 The best practice is to offer the favor first, and ask about relevant details second.
+If the RJM system declines an offer, do not question or seek to change this.

 ***Not recommended***
 ```